Last updated 28 September 2023

 Key questions to ask are whether the changes still fit and if the changes effectively address safety for victims.
 These articles from Australia address how to document the changes and how to assess rapid service changes.

-It's important that people know family and sexual violence services are still open and how to get help.
+It's important that people know family and sexual violence services are always available and how to get help.

-If you use social media or have a website, tell people you are still open and how to contact you.
+If you use social media or have a website, tell people you are still able to help and how to contact you.

 - Here’s how COVID-19 could uniquely impact intimate partner violence survivors, National Domestic Violence Hotline, United States (2020)